paypal/seif-protocol/README.md

         // Redirect current and future sessions to another listening party.

         // Options can contain a petname to be looked up in the hostCache, or
         // a connect address and a public key.
+Options can also include
+        // connectionInfo which will be sent unencrypted on the initiating Hello
+        // to the redirect party.
         let options = {
             petname: "PayPalAlternate"
         };